How to Plant and Grow Fruiting Pear Trees

 How to Grow

-They will need ample water during dry spells, especially in the first few months after you plant them.
+They will need ample water during dry spells, especially in the first few months after planting.
 This will help them to establish a viable root system.

 In some types of soil, they won’t require any added fertilizer.